ggxchain/documentation/src/sydney-testnet/sydney-bug-bounty-program.md

 We define two bugs categories for the program:

 * Critical bugs - bugs that can lead to loss of funds more than 35% of the currently staked amount.
-* Crucial bugs - bugs that can lead to network halt, network stall for more than an hour, transactions censoring, or loss of funds less than 35% of the currently staked amount\
+* Crucial bugs - bugs that can lead to network halt, network stall for more than an hour, transactions censoring, or loss of funds less than 35% of the currently staked amount.

 **Submission**